klojang4j/klojang-templates/README.md

 That's it, really.
 The next paragraph will only be of interest to you if your goal is to write templates that are well-formed, valid and pleasing to the eye even in their raw, unprocessed state.

+The
+[RenderSession](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html)
-The [RenderSession](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html) class contains quite a few more methods that help you populate a Klojang template, and we haven't yet covered every single way you can finetune the behaviour of _Klojang Templates_, but this is all covered in great detail in the [javadocs](https://klojang4j.github.io/klojang-templates/1/api).
+class contains quite a few more methods that help you populate a Klojang template, and we have not covered every single way in which you can finetune the behaviour of _Klojang Templates_, but this is all covered in great detail in the [javadocs](https://klojang4j.github.io/klojang-templates/1/api).